-Parental controls vs. FamilyProtect: why device-level protection wins
+Parental controls vs. FamilyProtect: device-level protection

 Built-in parental controls and browser extensions guard one door: a single browser or account.
-FamilyProtect protects the whole device at the network level, so a second browser or a VPN can’t simply walk around it.
+FamilyProtect protects the whole device at the network level, so a second browser or a portable app can’t simply walk around it.
 If you’ve ever set up a browser filter and wondered how long it would actually hold, here’s the difference.

 Don’t browser parental controls already do this?